By Nicci Talbot

-I simply put my fingers on the keyboard, and they move by themselves.
+A: I simply put my fingers on the keyboard, and they move by themselves.
 Seriously, I do not have a plan, nor do I know what I am going to write.
 It just happens, much as driving (once you know what to do) happens naturally as soon as you put your feet on the pedals, your hands on the steering wheel.
 Do I drive fast?
 It depends on who is asking.
 And who is with me in the car.
-My boys think that I am the best driver in the world – and they can be judgmental little sods.
+My boys think that I am the best driver in the world – and they can be judgemental little sods.
 I do everything as fast as I can, because life is short and we have a long sleep ahead of us.

 What’s your favourite classic car and why?
 You talk about classic cars having personalities, like women.

 The best classic in the world?
 An Alfa Romeo Giulietta Sprint Veloce (‘Veloce’ meaning ‘fast’, of course), followed – in hot pursuit – by a Jaguar E-Type Series I with a 4.2 engine.
 Beauty is not in the eye of the beholder.
 Nossir.
 Beauty is objective in some cars; in their perfect lines, in their balanced proportions.
 In the way they respond to your input, and how they connect you to the road.
 A car is, in the words of the immortal marketing guru Marshall McLuhan, a ‘mechanical bride’.
 Or groom…

 You are writing erotica under your real (business) name – why not use a pen name as most erotic authors do?